thomascellerier/aiortnetlink/README.md

 - `create_tuntap`: Create tun or tap device.
 - `delete_tuntap`: Delete tun or tap device.

+### Network namespaces

+All network operations can be performed in a network namesapce by passing the `netns_name` argument to the `NetlinkClient`.

 ## Development

 This project uses [uv](https://docs.astral.sh/uv/) for project management and [poe the poet](https://poethepoet.natn.io) to run development tasks.